thomasnield/oreilly_intermediate_sql_for_data/advanced_sql_class_notes.md

 ## 6-3 Using SQL with Java/Scala/Kotlin

-There are many solutions to make a Java, Scala, or Kotlin application work with a Java database.
+There are many solutions to make a Java, Scala, or Kotlin application work with a database.
 The vanilla way we will learn is to use JDBC (Java Database Connection).

 Keep in mind there are many solutions and libraries that abstract away SQL operations, which can be good or bad depending on how much control you want to maintain: